TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/homey/index.md

 weight:
 ---

 [Homey](https://homey.app/en-us/) is a smart home hub that can be connected with practically every smart device on the market.
-This guide shows you how to integrate {{% tts %}} with a Homey application to get the best out of your LoRaWAN data.
+This guide shows you how to integrate {{% tts %}} with a Homey application to get the best out of your LoRaWAN® data.

 <!--more-->